 Can I play games on Linux?

 But before I do that, let me make a confession.
-I am not a PC gamer or rather I should say, I am not desktop Linux gamer.
-I prefer to play games on my PS4 and I don’t care about PC games or even mobile games (no candy crush request sent to anyone in my friend list).
-This is the reason you see only a few articles in Linux games section of It’s FOSS.
+I am not a PC gamer or rather I should say, I am not a desktop Linux gamer.
+I prefer to play games on my PS4 and I haven’t dived into the PC games available or even mobile games (no candy crush request sent to anyone in my friend list).
+This is the reason you only see a few articles in the Linux games section of It’s FOSS.

 So why am I covering this topic then?

 Because I have been asked questions about playing games on Linux several times and I wanted to come up with a Linux gaming guide that could answer all those questions.
 And remember, it’s not just gaming on Ubuntu I am talking about here.
 I am talking about Linux in general.

 Can you play games on Linux?

 Yes and no!

 Yes, you can play games on Linux and no, you cannot play ‘all the games’ in Linux.

 However, you should not expect a native Linux support for the latest and greatest games – which are typically available for Windows.

 The reason, in my opinion, is that Linux has less than 2% of desktop market share and the numbers are demotivating enough for most game developers to avoid working on the Linux version of their games.